 - Other Arcanobacterium spp. may occasionally cause human infection.

-- A. pyogenes: mostly an animal pathogen, but an occasional cause of human infection including soft tissues and other sites.
+- A. pyogenes: mostly an animal pathogen as a major cause of mastitis in livestock, but an occasional cause of human infection including soft tissues and other sites.
 Most often described in rural environs.

 - A. bernardiae: non-branching on Gram stain.
 Rare occurrences described causing bacteremia, musculoskeletal and eye infections.